-We just completed our first low light class and practice session for 2018.
-This begins the 5th year for our low light curriculum and the shooters who have completed these classes and continued with practice sessions have noticeably improved.
+We completed our first Low Light practice session for 2018 in January.
+This is the 5th year for our low light curriculum and the shooters who have completed these classes and continued with practice sessions have noticeably improved.

 Early in the evening, we had a good moon that was providing about 78% illumination.
 This was enough to see shadows, but not enough to see what an unknown contact might be doing beyond 10 yards, nor enough to see pistol sights without tritium.
 After we fired the first low light qualification, the moon was cloud covered with a significant reduction in illumination.

 One student brought a 3-cell old technology Maglite® with an incandescent bulb and intended to use this light for the class and qualifications.
 Although I remember when these were state of the art, I have not tried to use one for low light applications in over 25 years.
 As I tried to lead the student through the techniques using the Maglite®, it was amazing at just how difficult it was to use this technology for handgun low light engagements.

 I always bring spare lights, so I finally told the student that he was needlessly handicapping himself by trying to use this light.
 I was also certain that the light output was not going to be acceptable for the longer distances (25 yards) of the TCLOE qualification.
 Once night fell, we did test the Maglite® at 25 yards and indeed it was little better that the available moon light.
 Absolutely no comparison between the old style Maglite® and modern LED lights such as the Surefire®, newer Maglites®, Fenix®, and many others.